aigoxapp/.github/profile/README.md

+Most agent frameworks focus on experimentation.
+Aigoxapp is about production automation—stable, secure, and easy to drop into real workfl

 Building practical AI Agents that do real work—securely, reliably, and at scale.
 Welcome to aigoxapp’s GitHub home.
 We’re building an automation platform powered by AI Agents—specialized, goal-driven assistants that coordinate tasks, talk to tools and APIs, and deliver dependable results for everyday productivity and operations.